-Basically pulse is a beginner-friendly welding process that reduce burn through rate and produce batter welding quality.
+Pulsed MIG is a beginner-friendly welding process that reduces burn through rate and produces better quality weld.

-Pulse MIG welding specially invented for beginners to weld aluminum, stainless steel, nickel, and non-ferrous like materials.
+It is specially invented for beginners to weld aluminum, stainless steel, nickel, and non-ferrous like thin materials.

 What is pulse MIG welding?

 Pulse MIG welding is an arc welding procedure in which the wire electrode not ever touches the weld puddle.

 In Pulse MIG welding,

 The fusing power source quickly and automatically switches among a high peak current (confirming good fusion) plus a low background current (drops heat input and decreases distortion).

 You can easily recognize a quality machine if you learn the basics of pulse MIG welding.